History of Cheerwine

 © History Oasis

-Throughout World War II, Cheerwine's owner Clifford Peeler supported the war effort by donating the company's scrap metal.
+During World War II, Cheerwine's owner Clifford Peeler collected the company's scrap metal and donated it for military production.

 ALUMINUM CAN & ‘DELICIOUSLY DIFFERENT’